 6. Learn About Local Marine Life at Birch Aquarium at Scripps

-If you want to know what to do in La Jolla with kids, add this to your list.
-Birch Aquarium at Scripps is the public exploration center for the world-famous Scripps Institution of Oceanography at UC San Diego.
-I have a lot of families day trip into La Jolla just to go here because their kids are interested in oceanography.
+If you want to know what to do in La Jolla with kids, please add this to your list.
+Birch Aquarium at Scripps is not your average aquarium.
+It’s the public outreach center for the world-famous Scripps Institution of Oceanography at UC San Diego where they showcase climate, earth, and ocean discoveries.

-Birch Aquarium at Scripps is part of the Go San Diego Pass, which is a sightseeing pass with discounts to major theme parks, tours, museums, and other fun activities.
+Birch Aquarium at Scripps is part of the Go City San Diego Pass, a sightseeing pass with discounts to major theme parks, tours, museums, and other fun activities.
 It is also a part of the San Diego CityPASS.

 See also: Best Guide to Birch Aquarium at Scripps